puppetlabs/puppetdb/documentation/api/metrics/v1/mbeans.markdown

 * `puppetlabs.puppetdb.mq:name=<name>.discarded`: stats
-  about commands we've discarded (we've retried them as many times as we can, to no avail)
+  about commands we've discarded (we've retried them as many times as we can, to no avail).
 * `puppetlabs.puppetdb.mq:name=<name>.fatal`: stats about
   commands we failed to process.
 * `puppetlabs.puppetdb.mq:name=<name>.processed`: stats